 When, in the 1990s, we found ourselves getting our first email address and wondered what it should be, we didn’t scratch our heads for long.
 You guessed it: firstname.lastname@example.org.

 For a growing family on a modest budget, Eilers Pizza is a bit pricey to make too often.
-Because we are true Americans, and we were rearing true American kids, Friday night became pizza night.
-In 2015, that’s still my practice.
-Yes, I had it last night.
-On Sunday, I will obey my other supper tradition: popcorn, popped in a pan on the stove, in canola oil, with copious slices of Colby cheese on the side.
+Because we are true Americans, and we were rearing true American kids, Friday night became pizza night, though—gasp!—more often than not it was of the store-bought, frozen variety.
+(Read that: quick and inexpensive.)
+Today, that’s still the practice of Julie and I. Yes, we had it last Friday night—the frozen kind, of which our downstairs freezer always sports at least a half-dozen—and will have it this Friday night.
+(On Sundays, I obey my other supper tradition: popcorn, popped in a pan on the stove, in canola oil, with copious slices of Colby cheese on the side.)

-For the life of me, I cannot recall how I began to include references to pizza in my sermons but, being one who likes to keep people awake by tossing in a teaspoon of humor here and a tablespoon of “did he really say that?” there, I would say things like, “This next thought will make the cheese slide off your pizza.”
+When, at age thirty-nine, I became a minister, for the life of me I cannot recall how I began to include references to pizza in my sermons but, being one who likes to keep people awake by tossing in a teaspoon of humor here and a tablespoon of “did he really say that?” there, I would spew things such as, “This next thought will make the cheese slide off your pizza.”
 On Christmas Eve, it might be, “It is almost as hard to wait for Christmas morning as it is for the pizza delivery guy to ring your door bell.”

-At my first call, in Guttenberg and McGregor, Iowa, the comments were occasional.
+At my first parish in Iowa, the comments were occasional.
 When I arrived in Port Hope, I just happened to make a pizza crack each of the first few weeks.
 The people noticed, so I kept them coming.
 My first year in Port Hope was 2001; the only Sunday I didn’t make one was the Sunday after 9/11.
 By the end of my first year there, I was exhausted.

-After that, I only put one in when something popped into my head while writing the sermon.
+After that, I only put in a pizza comment when something popped into my head while writing the sermon.
 When there was no pizza talk, certain members always made sure I knew about it.
-They cheesed the parsonage windows.
-They withheld their offerings.
+They gave me a pizza their mind.
+Some cheesed the parsonage windows.
+They withheld their dough from offerings.
 We couldn’t pay our volunteers.

 The payoff for me in becoming the Pizza Pastor?
 Christmas and my birthday found me getting a lot of gift certificates for pizza places.
 A lot of them.